← BACK TO PROJECTS

 Harvard University

-Located on Harvard University’s Cambridge campus, the Botanic Gardens Children’s Center was looking to transform their outdoor play areas for their toddlers and preschoolers into a more natural play space that would offer more opportunities for the children to explore.
+Located on Harvard University’s Cambridge campus, the Botanic Gardens Children’s Center was looking to transform their 5,000 SF outdoor play areas for their toddlers and preschoolers into a more natural play space that would offer more opportunities for the 62 children to explore.
 Our landscape department worked with the staff and director to reinvent their play area as a place to discover nature and explore.
 Bringing their Reggio-Emilia-inspired teaching approach outdoors.

 The Botanic Gardens Children’s Center was built for Harvard in 1999.
 Given the name of the child care center, the location was once a botanical garden for Harvard University.
 Prior to renovation the original space included play elements for climbing, riding trikes, and sand play.
 The space did not encourage in-depth sensory or creative play.
 The space was divided by a chain link fence which created circulation issues and inhibited the free flow of the space.